UnknownNPC/telegram-media-extractor-bot/README.md

 ## Limitations:

 - **Media Support:**
-    - Currently supports JPEG images and MP4 files (originating as GIFs from Twitter).
+    - Currently supports JPEG images, MP4 files (originating as GIFs from Twitter), and videos.
-    - Videos are not yet handled.
+    - Experimental support for Instagram media (videos and images) — functionality may be unstable and requires testing.
-- **Dependency on Twitter URLs:** Only works with Twitter media links at the moment.
+- **URL Complexity:** Links to threads or specific parts of conversations may fail.
+Use simple URLs pointing to single posts for better results.

 ## Contributing: